TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

    Description
          .. note::

-            Mind the plural.
+            Mind the plural -s in "partialRootPaths"!

-         Used to define several paths for partials, which will be tried in order.
-The first folder where the desired partial is found is used.
+         Used to define several paths for partials, which will be tried in reversed order.
+The first folder where the desired partial is found, is used.
 The keys of the array define the order.

          See :ref:`layoutRootPaths <cobj-fluidtemplate-properties-layoutrootpaths>`
          for more details.